-"As of tonight, Tacloban airport, which is a civilian airport, which is now only open to military aircraft, will be operating again 24 hours.
-That will essentially triple the amount of aircraft and humanitarian supplies going into Tacloban," explained Herman.
+"The Tacloban airport, which is a civilian airport, which is now only open to military aircraft, will be operating again 24 hours.
+That will essentially triple the amount of aircraft and humanitarian supplies going into Tacloban."

 In a sign of the desperation, eight people were killed Wednesday when a government warehouse holding stockpiles of rice collapsed after being stormed by a group of survivors.

-U.S. Brigadier General Paul Kennedy, who is leading a group of U.S. Marines on the ground in Tacloban, said that the "entire Pacific Command" is responding to the crisis.
+U.S. Brigadier General Paul Kennedy, who is leading a group of U.S. Marines on the ground in Tacloban, says the "entire Pacific Command" is responding to the crisis.

 "We have water purification units that are coming today.
-I won’t give you the technical details of that, but these are coming out of Japan.
+I wont give you the technical details of that but these are coming out of Japan.
 We have got expeditionary runway sets that are coming out, so that will include what we call a mini tower.
-It won't be an actual radar, but it will be more than just a beacon to allow airplanes to land at night, and then we have light sets that are going up today.
-So we can start doing 24-hour operations starting today," said Kennedy.
+It won't be an actual radar but it will be more than just a beacon to allow airplanes to land at night and then we have light sets that are going up today.
+So we can start doing 24-hour operations starting today."